 The marriage had effectively ended, with Cora continuing on the stage and J.P. taking up temporary residence in Rhode Island to rid himself of her.

-As for William K. and Alva Vanderbilt, the granddaddy of them all, Rhode Island was simply a convenient locale for them to put in place an arduously negotiated separation.
+As for William K. and Alva Vanderbilt, the granddaddy of all society divorces, they chose Rhode Island to put in place an arduously negotiated separation.
 Alva convinced a judge of William K.'s infidelity.
-Alva would receive millions and William would have his freedom.
+Alva got millions and William K. got his freedom.

 Why the Divorce Capital?